zeplar-exe/FsTag/FsTag/docs/filters.md

 - Relative \[ r, rel, relative \]
 A relative filter is simply a relative path from the current working directory.
-Ex: r:some/path/relative/to/the/current/working/directory.txt
+Ex: r some/path/relative/to/the/current/working/directory.txt

 - Absolute \[ a, abs, absolute \]
-Ex: a:C:/some/rooted/path.txt

 Absolute paths work for for disk roots or UNIX roots (/).
+- Ex: abs C:/some/rooted/path.txt

 - Regex \[ re, regex \]
-Ex: re:.*\.txt

 Any regex pattern is valid.
 Be wary of possible timeouts.
+Ex: re .*\.txt

 - Glob/Formatted \[ f, g, formatted, glob \]
+See `fstag docs globbing` for more information.
-Ex: f:*.txt
+Ex: g *.txt

 *If no format is specified, the CLI will attempt to default to a relative or absolute path.*

-As for globbing, FsTag uses a custom glob implementation... **TODO**